 If a wedding is a fairy tale, then a wedding dress with a train makes it all the more magical.
 A wedding train is the part of the dress that extends and trails along the floor, making any bride feel like a princess for a day.

 You may have a general idea of the type of train you want for the big day.
-But before you set your heart on anything, it’s important to take a few things into consideration before wedding dress shopping.
+But before you set your heart on anything, here are a few things to consider before wedding dress shopping.

-- Wedding setting - Where will you be getting married?
-On a beach?
+Where will you be getting married?
+Is it a beach wedding?
 In a church?
 In your parents’ backyard?
 Setting has a huge impact on many aspects of your wedding, including your train.
-If you’re getting married inside and in a formal setting such as a church, you can get away with a longer, more elaborate train.
+If you’re getting married inside in a formal setting such as a church, you can get away with a longer, more elaborate train.
 Outdoor and destination weddings are ideal for shorter train styles.

-- Bustle - If you have a long wedding dress train, you’ll most likely need to bustle it to your gown to keep it out of the way when it’s time for the reception.
+If you have a long wedding dress train, you’ll most likely need to bustle it to your bridal gown to keep it out of the way when it’s time for the reception.
 Otherwise, you’ll be stumbling all over the place!
 Research which type of bustle is best for you, and speak with your bridal consultant for specifics on how to bustle your gown.

-- Body type - While most trains work well with just about any body type, there are some that looks best with certain shapes:
+While most trains work well with any body type, there are some that look best with certain shapes:

-- Watteau trains look best on brides with small shoulders.
+Watteau trains look good on brides with small shoulders.
 This style can possibly make you look boxy if you have broad shoulders.

 The sweep train is the shortest of the wedding dress trains, typically around 10 inches long, making it an excellent choice for an outdoor or casual wedding.
 It brushes just about six inches along the floor for a breezy, gorgeous look.
 If you want to keep things simple without the hassle of a bustle, the sweep train may be right for you.
 They work well with crepe gowns because the fabric makes it more difficult to bustle unlike tulle or chiffon dresses.

-Mermaid wedding dresses typically feature a sweep train, although other styles, like the ball gown with illusion bodice from our Moonlight Tango collection, look equally as stunning with this wedding train style.
+Mermaid wedding dresses typically feature a sweep train, although other styles, like the soft chiffon A-line with a natural waistline from our Moonlight Tango collection, look equally as stunning with this wedding train style.

 The court train is actually the same length as the sweep train.
 The difference?
 This style extends from the waist rather than the hem of the dress, transforming the gown’s silhouette into something a bit more formal than the sweep train.